erimeilis/store/docs/project-structure.md

 - Complete CRUD operations (Create, Read, Update, Delete)
 - CSV file upload and processing
 - Google Sheets import with range specification
+- ✅ **Working Google OAuth authentication** with instant sign-in
+- ✅ **Protected routes** with session management
+- ✅ **User dashboard** with profile display and logout
 - Professional React UI with real-time updates
 - Error handling and user feedback
 - Mobile-responsive design

 This represents a **complete, production-ready CRUD application** hosted entirely on Cloudflare infrastructure with excellent performance, type safety, and developer experience.
-The combination of Hono + Next.js provides a fast, lightweight API and a modern, feature-rich frontend.
+The combination of separate Hono backend API and Hono + React frontend provides a fast, lightweight architecture with clean separation of concerns.